Design monolayer iodinenes based on halogen bond and tiling theory

 In this work, based on the XBs, we predict a series of monolayer iodinenes as a new category of 2D materials utilizing the tiling theory and first-principle calculations.
-First of all, through our meticulous DFT calculations, including the calculations of lattice parameters and phonon spectra, we find that M06-L\cite{M062006L} is an appropriate exchange-correlation functional for evaluating the XB and realize that the XB plays a key role in the formation of stable structures of halogen crystals.
+First of all, through our meticulous DFT calculations, including the calculations of lattice parameters and phonon spectra, we find that M06-L~\cite{M062006L} is an appropriate exchange-correlation functional for evaluating the XB and realize that the XB plays a key role in the formation of stable structures of halogen crystals.
 Herringbone iodinene, as monolayer iodinene exfoliated from bulk iodine, shows dynamic stability resulting from XB networks.
-Afterwards, according to the tiling theory and taking into account the diversity of XB networks, we systematically design a series of structures of iodinenes based on halogen bonded iodine molecules.
-Finally, we calculate the electronic structures of our designed iodinenes.
-All of those halogen bonded iodinenes are semiconductors, including topological nontrivial Pythagorean, gyrated truncated hexagonal (GTH), i.e. diatomic-kagome and gyrated hexagonal (GH) iodinenes, and herringbone iodinene revealing potential on photoelectronic application with the absorption coefficient exceeds $ 10^{5} cm^{-1} $ in the visible region.
+Afterward, according to the interaction model of XB and taking into account the diversity of XB networks, we systematically design a series of structures of iodinenes based on halogen-bonded iodine molecules and the tiling theory to map the structure.
+Finally, we investigate the electronic structures of our designed iodinenes.
+All of those halogen-bonded iodinenes are semiconductors and exhibit nontrivial band topology, including herringbone, Pythagorean, gyrated truncated hexagonal (GTH), i.e. diatomic-kagome, and gyrated hexagonal (GH) iodinenes.
+Specifically, herringbone, Pythagorean, GTH/diatomic-kagome, and GH iodinenes are intrinsic Stiefel-Whitney topological insulators with higher-order bulk-edge correspondences, among which Pythagorean, GTH/diatomic-kagome, and GH iodinenes are $Z_2$ topological insulators exhibiting helical edge states with appropriate filling.
+These iodinenes possess flat bands that result from XB interactions and special structure, leading to remarkable absorption coefficients that exceed $ 10^{5} cm^{-1} $ in the visible region, which reveals potential for photoelectronic application.